Latif Yahia: Personal life

-Yahya currently lives in Ireland.
-He is married and has 2 children.
+Yahia currently lives in Germany.
+He is married and has 3 children.
 He also lived in Cyprus.

 Film

 The movie The Devil's Double, directed by Lee Tamahori and starring Dominic Cooper as Yahia and Uday, premiered at the 2011 Sundance Film Festival on 22 January 2011.

 Yahia was also the subject of an episode of National Geographic Channel's Locked Up Abroad in 2012.